 Our apartment was run down, but Mem kept it spotless, which unfortunately didn’t stop the cockroaches and rodents from invading.

 I hated the roaches.
 Big bad cockroaches.
 They came out fast and furious.
 And they were bold.
 I would stamp my foot next to them to scare them, but they wouldn’t budge.
-The roach brigade usually made their debut anytime it went from dark to light.
+The roach brigade usually made its debut anytime it went from light to dark.

 When we would enter the kitchen at night — and turn on the lights, all the cockroaches would frantically scurry around the walls, trying to flee from the brightness.
 Hundreds of cockroaches would cover the walls of our kitchen.
 They came in droves.
 Welcome home.

 The roach activity was horrifying.
 But it was just the way it was.
 Mom would carry on and throw a fit, but not me — and never Mem.

 But I was most petrified of the rodents.
 They were probably rats, but I don’t think I could have survived living there, thinking they were rats.

 I insisted on sleeping with the bedroom light on even though Mem preferred the light out.
 No way I was sleeping in the dark.
 It didn’t take a genius to figure out that on White Street, everything scary came out in the dead of night.

 Despite the rodents and the bugs, I never imagined that there was a better way to live.
 I didn’t realize at the time that we were poor and living in squalor conditions.
 It was just home to me.